guirgouveia/devops-stack/README.md

 # Introduction

+This project began as an assignment from Stack.io for a Senior DevOps role, but as I delved into Golang and Vue.js to create a personal blog, it turned into a vibrant platform to showcase my seven years of DevOps expertise, integrating DevSecOps and GitOps best practices.

+Initially, the focus was on developing and dockerizing a Golang Webserver and a Vue.js Frontend.
+The deployment process was handled with Docker, Docker Compose, and Kubernetes, both locally and on the cloud.
+Terraform played a significant role in molding the cloud infrastructure, adhering to Cloud Infrastructure's best standards.

+Though still a work in progress with some implementations yet to be shared on the public repository, it's a treasure trove of tools and DevOps implementations.

+I incorporated Skaffold pipelines for streamlined local development, and with FluxCD, forged a GitOps route for continuous app deployments across dev, staging, and production environments within the cluster.
+Additionally, Istio Service Mesh and Flagger were introduced for enhanced cluster security and canary deployments.
+The monitoring aspects were enriched with SRE elements through Prometheus and Grafana, while Linkerd addressed logging.

+To bolster security, a range of DevSecOps tools were integrated, safeguarding against vulnerabilities and misconfigurations, and ensuring encrypted and version-controlled secrets in the repository, all in tune with GitOps best practices.

+The project is thoroughly documented, with guides, roadmaps, and suggestions for future enhancements dispersed across folders.
+Its design enables anyone to fork it and embark on developing their own app stack, building on the solid foundation I've laid down.
+The GitHub repository for this project can be found at https://github.com/guirgouveia/stack.io This project began as an assignment from Stack.io for a Senior DevOps role, but as I delved into Golang and Vue.js to create a personal blog, it turned into a vibrant platform to showcase my seven years of DevOps expertise, integrating DevSecOps and GitOps best practices.
+Initially, the focus was on developing and dockerizing a Golang Webserver and a Vue.js Frontend.
+The deployment process was handled with Docker, Docker Compose, and Kubernetes, both locally and on the cloud.
+Terraform played a significant role in molding the cloud infrastructure, adhering to Cloud Infrastructure's best standards.
+Though still a work in progress with some implementations yet to be shared on the public repository, it's a treasure trove of tools and DevOps implementations.
+I incorporated Skaffold pipelines for streamlined local development, and with FluxCD, forged a GitOps route for continuous app deployments across dev, staging, and production environments within the cluster.
+Additionally, Istio Service Mesh and Flagger were introduced for enhanced cluster security and canary deployments.
+The monitoring aspects were enriched with SRE elements through Prometheus and Grafana, while Linkerd addressed logging.
+To bolster security, a range of DevSecOps tools were integrated, safeguarding against vulnerabilities and misconfigurations, and ensuring encrypted and version-controlled secrets in the repository, all in tune with GitOps best practices.
+The project is thoroughly documented, with guides, roadmaps, and suggestions for future enhancements dispersed across folders.
+Its design enables anyone to fork it and embark on developing their own app stack, building on the solid foundation I've laid down.

+**Skills & Tools**: Infrastructure as code (IaC) · Continuous Integration and Continuous Delivery (CI/CD) · Cloud Infrastructure · Container Orchestration · Solution Architecture · Go (Programming Language) · Vue.js · FluxCD · Prometheus · Microsoft Azure · DevSecOps · GitOps · Terraform · Kubernetes · AWS · Docker · Istio · Grafana

 # MySQL Server

 The app requires a MySQL Server to connect, so a directory containing the [Kubernetes templates](./kubernetes/mysql) to deploy the MySQL Server used by the app is provided for your convenience.